martindevans/martindevans.me/games.md

 Available for download [here](https://github.com/martindevans/martindevans.me/releases/download/0.0.2/Zegg-Final.zip).
 Not open source, due to assets used.

-## Ephemeris
+## Ephemeris/Kessler

-Ephemeris is a game concept I started working on around 2022, and I'm still working on it now (early 2024).
+Ephemeris (since renamed to Kessler) is a game concept I started working on around 2022, and I'm still working on it now (early 2026).
 The idea is to build a completely realistic simulator of orbital space combat. e.g. Children of a Dead Earth, but multiplayer and more accessible.

 There are many _unrealistic_ space combat games out there, such as Homeworld (naval carrier based combat in space), Nebulous: Fleet Command (naval battle ship combat in space) or Infinity (fighter aircraft combat in space).
 The problem with all these games is they simply take an existing kind of combat and drop it into space, without really thinking about what would make space combat completely unique.